 Wells Fargo Platinum Visa card

-The Wells Fargo Platinum Visa card has an 0% introductory APR on purchases and balance transfers for up to 18 months (17.74%-27.24% variable after) and balance transfers made within 120 days also qualify for the intro rate and fee.
+The Wells Fargo Platinum Visa card has an 0% introductory APR on purchases and on qualifying balance transfers for up to 18 months (13.74%-27.24% variable after) and balance transfers made within 120 days also qualify for the intro rate and fee.
 With no annual fee and complementary tools to help you manage your budget, this card is great for shoppers who need a good credit card for emergencies but are making it a priority to keep their spending under control.

 Chase Freedom Unlimited